This blog was originally published April 19, 2021, and was updated with new information on October 23, 2024.

 Strategy #1: Set Clear Expectations for Behavior (Specific, Observable, Measurable)

 When kids know exactly what good behavior means, it’s easy to follow the rules.
-Unclear expectations can lead to uncertainty and anxiety — after all, children will rightly feel it’s unfair to be disciplined for not following a rule that was ambiguous.
+Unclear expectations can lead to uncertainty and anxiety.
+Children will rightly feel it’s unfair to be disciplined for not following a rule that was ambiguous.

 Remember that kids are still learning what good behavior means, so they need lots of specifics: “be kind to others” might be too abstract for toddlers, but “let everyone take turns” refers to a real action they can take, and which you can measure objectively.